Jaden Springer: Recruiting

 Springer began receiving scholarship offers from NCAA Division I basketball programs during his freshman season in high school.
 As a sophomore, he emerged as one of the best players in the 2020 class.
 On October 23, 2019, he committed to play college basketball for Tennessee over offers from Memphis and Michigan, among others.

 College career

 On December 18, 2020, Springer recorded 21 points, six rebounds and six assists in a 103–49 win against Tennessee Tech.
 On February 10, 2021, he scored a career-high 30 points in an 89–81 win over Georgia.
 As a freshman, Springer averaged 12.5 points, 3.5 rebounds and 2.9 assists per game, earning Southeastern Conference (SEC) All-Freshman Team honors.
 Following the season, he declared for the 2021 NBA draft and signed with an agent.

 Professional career

+Philadelphia 76ers (2021–2024)

 Springer was selected with the 28th pick in the 2021 NBA draft by the Philadelphia 76ers.
 On August 4, 2021, Springer was signed by the Sixers.
 On October 24, 2021, Springer was assigned to the Sixers G League affiliate, the Delaware Blue Coats.
-Springer would spend the majority of his rookie year with the Blue Coats, playing only 2 regular season games for the 76ers.
+Springer would spend the majority of his rookie year with the Blue Coats, playing only two regular season games for the 76ers.

+In his sophomore season, Springer won the NBA G League title with the Blue Coats and was named the championship game's most valuable player.

+Boston Celtics (2024–2025)

+On February 8, 2024, Springer was traded to the Boston Celtics in exchange for a second-round pick.
+Springer became an NBA champion when the Celtics defeated the Dallas Mavericks in five games in the NBA Finals.

+Springer played for Boston in the 2024 NBA Summer League, leading the Celtics with 23 points in their first game against the Miami Heat before being shut down.
+On Jan.
+22, 2025, Springer scored 8 points and had 4 steals (tying his career high) in a 117–113 regular-season, overtime win against the Los Angeles Clippers.
+Though Springer had logged only 76 minutes coming into the game, Celtics coach Joe Mazzulla brought him off the bench for 20 of the final 21 minutes.
+Springer made a three-pointer to put the Celtics ahead 115–110 with 34 seconds left in the game.

+Utah Jazz (2025)

+On February 6, 2025, Springer, along with a 2030 second-round pick and a protected second-round pick in 2027, was traded to the Houston Rockets in exchange for a protected 2031 second-round pick.
+Later that day, Springer was waived by the Rockets.
+On February 20, 2025, Springer signed a 10-day contract with the Utah Jazz.
+On March 2, 2025, the Jazz signed Springer to a three-year deal.
+On July 24, 2025, Springer was waived by the Jazz.

+On July 31, 2025, Springer signed with the New Orleans Pelicans.
+On October 23, he was waived, after not playing in their season opener a day prior.